What You Can Find Online

 - Records of Duty Locations for Naval Intelligence Personnel, 1942 - 1945, Search in AAD

 - Index to the Gorgas Hospital Mortuary Death Records, 1979 - 1991, Search in AAD

 - Records of Awards and Decorations of Honor During the Vietnam Conflict, 10/1968 - 12/1972, Search in AAD

-Note: The National Archives has a subscription to Fold3 (formerly Footnote), Ancestry.com and Heritage Quest, which have digitized many of NARA's holdings with genealogical interest, and made them available online.
+Note: The National Archives has a subscription to Fold3 (formerly Footnote) and Ancestry.com, which have digitized many of NARA's holdings with genealogical interest, and made them available online.
 There is unlimited access to these services, free-of-charge, from any NARA facility nationwide.

 Records on Federal EmployeesImmigration Records

 - In our AAD Database, there are 604,596 persons listed who

 arrived in the Port of New York, from 1846-1851.

 Land Records: Land Entry Case Files and Related Records

 - See a Sample Homestead file (for Charles Ingalls)